Barnwell: How a team could trade its young QB starter and thrive

 If you're thinking about this as if it's a question of quarterback vs. quarterback, you're doing it wrong.
 It's not, to pick a quarterback, four years of Derek Carr versus four years with a random rookie.
 It's four years of Carr versus four years with a rookie and whatever else you can get with the money you save by not spending a premium for a quarterback.

 Imagine a scenario in which the Raiders didn't re-sign Carr and then traded him to the Jets before the 2017 draft for the sixth overall pick, which they then used on Deshaun Watson.
 Carr's contract is roughly $25 million per year.
 The sixth overall pick in the 2017 draft makes right around $5.5 million, leaving a difference of $19.5 million per year with which to work.
-Instead of Carr vs. Watson, it's a question of whether the Raiders would rather have Carr or, say, a trio of Watson, Calais Campbell, and Dion Lewis, which adds up to $25.5 million in annual salaries.
+Instead of Carr vs. Watson, it's a question of whether the Raiders would rather have Carr or, say, a trio of Watson, Calais Campbell and Dion Lewis, which adds up to $25.5 million in annual salaries.
 Alternately, an extra $19.5 million would have gone a long way toward paying Khalil Mack, whose new deal averages $23.5 million per season.
 Carr and Johnathan Hankins ($27 million), or Watson and Mack ($28 million)?
 The Raiders got back two draft picks for Mack, but they also would have picked up a haul for Carr last offseason, too.

 Wilson a buy-low candidate

-Matthew Berry details why Russell Wilson is a good buy-low candidate and will have a huge second-half of the season.
+Matthew Berry details why Russell Wilson is a good buy-low candidate and will have a huge second half of the season.

 How would a team even go about making the quarterback change?